Buyer Agreement and Auction Rules

 Eligibility - Individuals wishing to register with IAA must be 18 years of age or older and meet all requirements imposed by federal, state, and local government laws and regulations.
 Entities wishing to register with IAA must meet all requirements imposed by federal, state, and local government laws and regulations.
 In addition, IAA site-specific registration requirements will apply.
 IAA reserves the right to deny or cancel Buyer’s account at any time for any reason or for no reason at all with or without notice.

-Registration - Any individual or entity wishing to bid at IAA, either in person or via the Internet, must complete IAA’s buyer registration process, which includes a buyer registration form, proof of identity (driver’s license, state ID, passport, etc.), proof of required licensing, if applicable, and payment of the applicable registration fee.
-To gain access to bid in facilities not open to the public, either in person or via IAA’s Website, copies of current licenses and completed sales tax exemption certificates must be submitted to and accepted by IAA.
+Registration - Any individual or entity wishing to bid at IAA must complete IAA’s buyer registration process, which includes a buyer registration form, proof of identity (driver’s license, state ID, passport, etc.), proof of required licensing, if applicable, other documents required by IAA in its sole discretion, and payment of the applicable registration fee.
+To gain access to an IAA facility or place bids, copies of current licenses and completed sales tax exemption certificates must be submitted to and accepted by IAA.
 Membership must be renewed annually by verifying accuracy of current Buyer information on file and paying the appropriate registration fee.
 Licenses must be renewed and submitted to and accepted by IAA prior to account expiration to retain active buyer status.
 Buyer agrees to direct any questions regarding vehicles to IAA.
 Buyer agrees not to direct such questions to the vehicle consignors unless directed to do so by IAA in writing.
 Buyer’s failure to comply with its ongoing obligations set forth in this paragraph will result in the suspension or revocation of Buyer’s purchasing privileges.

-AUTO-RENEWAL OF REGISTRATION FEES – BUYER’S MEMBERSHIP WILL AUTOMATICALLY RENEW ANNUALLY (EXCEPT FOR REGISTRANTS FROM COUNTRIES WITHIN THE EUROPEAN UNION AND THE EUROPEAN ECONOMIC AREA).
+AUTO-RENEWAL OF REGISTRATION FEES – BUYER’S MEMBERSHIP WILL AUTOMATICALLY RENEW ANNUALLY.
 BY REGISTERING WITH IAA AND PROVIDING CREDIT CARD INFORMATION TO IAA FOR PAYMENT OF REGISTRATION FEES, BUYER AUTHORIZES IAA TO AUTOMATICALLY RENEW BUYER’S REGISTRATION ANNUALLY AND FURTHER AUTHORIZES IAA TO CHARGE BUYER’S CREDIT CARD FOR THE REGISTRATION FEES RELATED TO ANY RENEWAL MEMBERSHIPS.
 SUCH RENEWAL CHARGES SHALL BE MADE ANNUALLY ON THE FIRST DAY AFTER THE EXPIRATION OF BUYER’S MEMBERSHIP PERIOD.
-BUYER MAY CANCEL MEMBERSHIP OR TERMINATE AUTO-RENEWAL OF REGISTRATION FEES UPON 30 DAYS’ NOTICE PRIOR TO THE END OF BUYER’S MEMBERSHIP PERIOD BY CALLING 877-937-4243 AND SPEAKING TO AN IAA REPRESENTATIVE OR BY EMAILING TO firstname.lastname@example.org, or through Buyer’s account page accessible at www.iaai.com.
+BUYER MAY CANCEL MEMBERSHIP OR TERMINATE AUTO-RENEWAL OF REGISTRATION FEES UPON 30 DAYS’ NOTICE PRIOR TO THE END OF BUYER’S MEMBERSHIP PERIOD BY CALLING 877-937-4243 AND SPEAKING TO AN IAA REPRESENTATIVE OR BY EMAILING TO CustomerService@IAAI.com.
 IF BUYER CANCELS MEMBERSHIP PRIOR TO THE CONCLUSION OF THE MEMBERSHIP PERIOD, BUYER WILL REMAIN RESPONSIBLE FOR PAYMENT FOR ALL MEMBERSHIP FEES THROUGH THE CONCLUSION OF THE CURRENT MEMBERSHIP PERIOD.
+MEMBERSHIP FEES CANNOT BE REFUNDED.
 BY CANCELLING MEMBERSHIP, BUYER WILL LOSE ALL ACCESS AND ACTIVE BUYER STATUS UPON THE EXPIRATION OF THE CURRENT MEMBERSHIP PERIOD.